 Let’s take a look at the breakdown of the individual features of the Bose Solo 5 soundbar.

-If you decide to place the soundbar on your entertainment unit, the Bose Solo 5 TV soundbar isn’t too tall and will sit very nicely in front of your TV screen.
-Since the input connections are located at the back, it’s important to leave a few cms of space between the sound bar and the wall.
+If you decide to place the soundbar on your entertainment unit, this product isn’t too tall and will sit very nicely in front of your TV screen.
+Since the input connections are located at the back, it’s important to leave a few centimetres of space between the sound bar and the wall.

-The Bose Solo 5 does not come with a wireless or wired external subwoofer, because the subs are embedded inside the speaker.
+This soundbar does not come with a wireless or wired external subwoofer because the subs are embedded inside the speaker.
 This gives you a relatively deep and rich bass without needing an extra subwoofer.

-Unfortunately, the Bose Solo 5 soundbar is not a surround sound-generating one due to the lack of rear speakers.
-However, the sound quality for a simply designed soundbar is quite impressive despite the absence of an rear speaker.
+Unfortunately, this soundbar is not a surround sound-generating one due to the lack of rear speakers.
+However, the sound quality is quite impressive despite its absence.

 In terms of connectivity, the Bose Solo 5 offers limited inputs and outputs.
 It only has two forms on inputs including the analog input (3.5mm) and the optical audio input.
 Aside from the optical audio input, you also have the coaxial input.
 You will notice that the HDMI ports are absent as well as the USB.